…NE News Updates

 4) New Wildlife Mural Along Sand Creek Trail

 The plants and wildlife that live in open spaces in Central Park are featured in a new mural along the Sand Creek trail.
 For the past four years, the non-profit Sand Creek Regional Greenway Partnership (SCRGP) has chosen artists to paint nature-themed murals on the old Stapleton Airport’s runway tunnel system walls.
-This year’s artist, Patrick Maxcy, led a team of 20 volunteers in painting the base layer of the mural during the SCRGP’s annual mural festival.
+This year’s artist, Patrick Maxcy, led a team of more than 120 community members who volunteered in painting the base layer of the mural during the SCRGP’s annual mural festival.
 Maxcy says a project like this “helps the community foster a sense of ownership and pride in the process.”

 Artist Patrick Maxcy challenges viewers to find the five hearts hidden in his new mural along the Sand Creek trail.
 Front Porch photo by Christie Gosch